2002–03 AEK Athens F.C. season: Overview

-AEK continued in the UEFA Cup and faced the Israeli Maccabi Haifa, an opponent that was certainly up to their standards.
-The first match in Athens, Maccabi came in stronger and won a penalty that hit the crossbar and then the ball didn't pass the line.
-From there on, AEK woke up and then the game became a monologue for the Greek team that reached the score 4–0 until the 35th minute, that remained until the final whistle.
-In the match, Michalis Kasapis became the top Greek footballer in appearances in European matches.
-Also, as it turned out afterwards, the last goal of the match, scored by Theodoros Zagorakis was the last European goal scored by AEK at the Nikos Goumas Stadium, before it was demolished.
-In the rematch that took place at GSP Stadium of Nicosia, the Israelis again entered the match better, winning an early penalty again and making the 1–0, but AEK took control of the match and scored 4 goals that gave not only the victory, but also a triumphant qualification.
-In the round of 16, AEK were against the Spanish Málaga, an opponent that was not at all easy, but was not beyond the capabilities of the Greek team.
-In the first match at La Rosaleda Stadium, the Spaniards came on strong and missed scoring chances, but yellow-black defense stood up well and the match ended at 0–0.
-AEK took a very important draw in view of the continuation.
-The rematch of Nea Filadelfeia proved to be of historical importance, since it was the last European game at Nikos Goumas Stadium.
-The match did not go well for AEK, who conceded a goal in the first half and without being able to do anything to turn the situation around and the 0–1 remained until the end, ending their European campaign.
+AEK continued in the UEFA Cup and faced the Israeli Maccabi Haifa.
+The first match in Athens, Maccabi came in stronger and won a penalty that hit the crossbar.
+From there on, AEK came to life and established a 4–0 lead by the 35th minute, which remained until the final whistle.
+In the match, Michalis Kasapis became the Greek footballer with the most appearances in European matches.
+Moreover, the last goal of the match by Theodoros Zagorakis would become the last goal scored by AEK in European matches at the Nikos Goumas Stadium, before its demolition.
+In the rematch that took place at GSP Stadium in Nicosia, the Israelis again entered the match better, winning an early penalty and taking the lead, but AEK took control of the match and scored four goals to secure not only the victory but also a triumphant qualification.
+In the round of 16, AEK faced Málaga.
+In the first match at La Rosaleda Stadium, the Spaniards came on strong and missed scoring chances, but the yellow-black defense stood up well and the match ended 0–0.
+The rematch at Nea Filadelfeia proved to be of historical importance, since it was the last European game at Nikos Goumas Stadium.
+The match did not go well for AEK, who conceded a goal in the first half and were unable to turn the situation around with the 0–1 score remained as the final score, ending their European campaign.

-In the Cup, AEK initially eliminated Kassandra and then easily passed through of Chalkidona.
-In the round of 16, they were drawn with Apollon Smyrnis, whom he also eliminated easily, and in the quarter-finals they played against Panionios, who they eliminated in a qualification that was decided in the rematch of Nikos Goumas Stadium.
+In the Cup, AEK initially eliminated Kassandra and Chalkidona.
+In the round of 16, they were drawn with Apollon Smyrnis, whom they also eliminated easily, and in the quarter-finals they faced Panionios, whom they eliminated with the qualification being decided in the rematch at Nikos Goumas Stadium.
 In the semi-finals they were placed against PAOK.
-First match in Nea Filadelfeia, AEK did not get a good performance and PAOK got the important victory with 0–1.
-In the rematch of Toumba Stadium, AEK took an early lead, bringing the aggregate score at even, but finally a goal at the end of the match gave PAOK the qualification.
+In the first match in Nea Filadelfeia, AEK did not put in a good performance and were defeated 1–0.
+In the rematch of Toumba Stadium, AEK took an early lead, levelling the aggregate score, but eventually a late equaliser resulted in their elimination.